Virtual field trip experiences for grades 3–12

 Scholarships are available for qualifying schools!
 Contact us at 412.237.3400 to learn more.

-- NEW for 2022!
-Rusty Business: From bridges to statues and from artwork to bicycles, rust can be found just about anywhere!
+- Rusty Business: From bridges to statues and from artwork to bicycles, rust can be found just about anywhere!
 In this exploration, learn how the flaky red substance forms, the impacts it has on the community, and how to protect against it.
 Hear from experts at The Andy Warhol Museum on how it can be used to create art.
 This experience includes visit to the USS Requin (SS 481) Submarine, H2Oh! and to various sites around Pittsburgh to find how different materials respond to corrosion.

-- NEW for 2022!
-Submarines: Dive deep in the USS Requin (SS 481) in this exciting program all about the engineering and physics surrounding machines that descend to the deepest depths of the ocean.
+- Submarines: Dive deep in the USS Requin (SS 481) in this exciting program all about the engineering and physics surrounding machines that descend to the deepest depths of the ocean.
 This program gets wet as Science Center staff demonstrate how density can make an object achieve positive, negative, and neutral buoyancy.

 - Animals and Aquaria: Understand how organisms interact with other living components of an ecosystem and how water quality affects populations.
 Featuring video interactions with the swimming, hopping, and slithering animals in the H2Oh!
 Field Station.